 Perhaps not the nicest of wedding traditions, it is rumoured that Irish men started to make a habit of getting cold feet on the big day.
 To prevent the groom from running away the guests are to lock the church door once the bride and groom are inside.

 Traditionally the colour blue has been associated with purity so Irish brides would wear blue wedding gowns.
 Go traditional with a blue gown.
-Or if you’re not feeling that bold, why not add touches of blue to your wedding gown such as a blue corsage or waist-cinching satin band (pictured: Verbier gown, Ian Stuart).
+Or if you’re not feeling that bold, why not add touches of blue to your wedding gown such as a blue corsage or waist-cinching satin band.

 The luckiest of all the wedding dates, a wedding that takes place on St. Patrick’s Day is said to give the couple lifelong happiness.
 Although if you want a St. Patrick’s wedding day you will have to be very quick at booking your wedding day as it’s obviously a very popular date.

 The magic handkerchief is there to symbolise fertility, the bride should have it with her throughout the wedding day, whether it be wrapped in the wedding bouquet or tucked away in her wedding dress.
-When the wedding is over the magic handkerchief was traditionally kept for the first born child and made into a Christening gown.
+When the wedding is over the magic handkerchief was traditionally kept for the firstborn child and made into a Christening gown.
 This stunning hand embroidered hankie would be the perfect option if you're following this Irish tradition.

 This is where the phrase ‘tying the knot’ originated from.
-Handfasting is an ancient Celtic tradition where the couple come together at the beginning of their marriage and hold right hand to right hand then left hand to left hand with their wrists crossed over and the handfasting ribbon is wound around their wrists and over their hands (pictured: Ceotha at etsy.com).
+Handfasting is an ancient Celtic tradition where the couple come together at the beginning of their marriage and hold right hand to right hand then left hand to left hand with their wrists crossed over and the handfasting ribbon is wound around their wrists and over their hands.

-Traditionally many Irish brides chose to wear a wreath of wild flowers in their hair rather than an elaborate veil.
+Traditionally many Irish brides chose to wear a wreath of wildflowers in their hair rather than an elaborate veil.
 Keep your wedding day traditional by adopting this wedding style, it fits beautifully into a summer wedding.
 And if you want the veil as well, you can have both.
 It's your wedding, after all!

 The sound of bells is said to keep away evil spirits, restore harmony and remind a couple of their wedding vows.
 If you want to incorporate this wedding tradition in your wedding attire then why not consider a beautiful bracelet made up of tiny bells?
 You can even get this one in this stunning teal colour, perfect if you're still searching for your 'something blue'.

 A symbol of good luck, the lucky horseshoe should be displayed pointing up to prevent the luck from running out.
-This pretty horseshoe from Not on the High Street will look beautiful hanging at your wedding reception (pictured: Personalised Handmade Wedding Horseshoe – Not on the High Street).
+This pretty horseshoe from Not on the High Street will look beautiful hanging at your wedding reception.